 Issue Relevant legislation, rule or circular Is the school fully meeting the requirements of the relevant legislation, rule or circular?
-If no, indicate aspects to be developed Time in school - Length of school year - minimum of 183 days - Length of school day 4 hours 40 minutes (infants); 5 hour 40 minutes (1 st -6 th classes) Circular 11/95 ☐ Yes ☐ No Arrangements for parent/teacher and staff meetings Circular 14/04 Yes No Implementation of Croke Park agreement regarding additional time requirement Circular 0008/2011 Yes No Standardisation of school year Circular 034/2011 Yes No Valid enrolment of pupils Section 9(1), 15(2) and 23 Education Act 1998 Sections 20 and 21, Education (Welfare) Act 2000 Rules 55, 64, 108 and 123, Rules for National Schools Circular P24/02 Staffing Schedule for current school year Yes No Retention of pupils Rule 64 Rules for National Schools Circular 11/01 Circular 32/03 Yes No Development of school plan Section 21, Education Act 1998 Yes No Appointments to posts of responsibility Circular 07/03 Circular 053/2011 Yes No
+If no, indicate aspects to be developed Time in school - Length of school year - minimum of 183 days - Length of school day 4 hours 40 minutes (infants); 5 hour 40 minutes (1st-6th classes) Circular 11/95 Yes No Arrangements for parent/teacher and staff meetings Circular 14/04 Yes No Implementation of Croke Park agreement regarding additional time requirement Circular 0008/2011 Yes No Standardisation of school year Circular 034/2011 Yes No Valid enrolment of pupils Section 9(1), 15(2) and 23 Education Act 1998 Sections 20 and 21, Education (Welfare) Act 2000 Rules 55, 64, 108 and 123, Rules for National Schools Circular P24/02 Staffing Schedule for current school year Yes No Retention of pupils Rule 64 Rules for National Schools Circular 11/01 Circular 32/03 Yes No Development of school plan Section 21, Education Act 1998 Yes No Appointments to posts of responsibility Circular 07/03 Circular 053/2011 Yes No

 Issue Relevant legislation, rule or circular Is the school fully meeting the requirements of the relevant legislation, rule or circular?
-If no, indicate aspects to be developed Time for literacy and numeracy - assessing and reporting literacy and numeracy achievement Circular 0056/11 Initial Steps in the Implementation of the National Literacy and Numeracy Strategy Yes No Exemption from Irish Circular 12/96 Yes No Implementation of child protection procedures Circular 0065/2011 Please ensure the following in relation to child protection YesNo Number of cases where a report involving a child in the school was submitted by the DLP to the HSE Number of cases where a report - involving a child in the school was submitted by the DLP to the HSE and the school board of management informed - Number of cases where the DLP sought advice from the HSE and as a result of this advice, no report was made Number of cases where the DLP • Number of cases where the DLP sought advice from the HSE and as a result of this advice, no report was made and the school board of management informed - Implementation of complaints procedure as appropriate Complaints Procedures, Section 28 Education Act Primary Boards of Management Information Manual November 2007 Yes No Please consider the following in relation to complaints Number of formal parental complaints
+If no, indicate aspects to be developed Time for literacy and numeracy - assessing and reporting literacy and numeracy achievement Exemption from Irish Circular 0056/11 Initial Steps in the Implementation of the National Literacy and Numeracy Strategy Circular 12/96 Yes No Implementation of child protection procedures Circular 0065/2011 Please ensure the following in relation to child protection ☐ Yes ☐ No Number of cases where a report involving a child in the school was submitted by the DLP to the HSE Number of cases where a report involving a child in the school was submitted by the DLP to the HSE and the school board of management informed Number of cases where the DLP sought advice from the HSE and as a result of this advice, no report was made Number of cases where the DLP sought advice from the HSE and as a result of this advice, no report was made and the school board of management informed Implementation of complaints procedure as appropriate Complaints Procedures, Section 28 Education Act Primary Boards of Management Information Manual November 2007 Please consider the following in relation to Yes No complaints Number of formal parental complaints

 Issue Relevant legislation, rule or circular Is the school fully meeting the requirements of the relevant legislation, rule or circular?
-If no, indicate aspects to be developed received • Number of formal complain • Number of formal complain processed by the end of this so ets not fully Refusal to enrol Section 29 Education Act 19 Please provide the following in relation to appeals taken is accordance with Section 29 a school during this school year information n gainst the N/A Number of section 29 cases taken against the school Number of cases processed at informal stage Number of cases heard Number of appeals upheld Number of appeals Suspension of students dismissedSection 29 Education Act 1998Please provide the following information in relation to appeals taken in accordance with Section 29 against the school during this school year Number of section 29 cases taken against the school Number of cases processed at informal stage Number of cases heard
+If no, indicate aspects to be developed received Number of formal complain - Number of formal complain processed by the end of this so Refusal to enrol Section 29 Education Act 19 98 N/A Please provide the following information in relation to appeals taken in accordance with Section 29 against the school during this school year Number of section 29 cases taken against the school Number of cases processed at informal stage Number of cases heard Number of appeals upheld Number of appeals dismissed Suspension of students Section 29 Education Act 1998 Please provide the following information in relation to appeals taken in accordance with Section 29 against the school during this school year Number of section 29 cases taken against the school Number of cases processed at informal stage Number of cases heard